undici77/CodeStyle/C_CodeStyle.md

 ## Purpose of the document

-This document propose simple rules to follow in order to create readable and homogeneous code and easy to integrate and share with C++ code.
+This document propose simple rules to follow in order to create readable and homogeneous code, easy to integrate and share with C++ code.

 ## Identifiers

 - All names must be in English
 - The identifier must be as descriptive as possible, trying not to use ambiguous abbreviations and without duplicating information that is already known or easily understood
-- With the help of the various types of case (upper case, lower case, camel case) and the use of underscores, will be intuitive and simple identifying what it is
+- With the help of the various types case (upper case, lower case, camel case) and the use of underscores, will be intuitive and simple identifying what it is

 	* Description Table